Khoross/Movie-rate/README.md

   For models with regularizers, confirm very low covariance, and then do same (with and without PCA - compare hopefully low differences)
-  Try and investigate model to determine importance of the different embedding vectors Ideally, figure out a way to attach a regularizer to this, to force all the variance into the embedding vectors
+  Try and investigate model to determine importance of the different embedding vectors Ideally, figure out a way to attach a regularizer to this, to force all the variance into the embedding vectors Without a regularizer, we want to look backward through the network to determine the importance of each input variable, due to the relative importance of the weights
+  As well as comparing the results, will likely want to get some details on these movies from IMDB